YipengHu/label-reg/README.md

 ### <a name="section2-1"></a>Label Similarity Measures
-If we had landmarks as small as image voxels distributed across the image domain, the learning of dense correspondence (also represented as DDF) becomes a supervised learning problem.
-The main problems with anatomical-label-driven registration methods are that anatomical labels representing corresponding structures are inherently sparse.
+If we had landmarks as small as image voxels sensly populated across the image domain, learning dense correspondence (also represented as DDF) becomes a supervised learning problem.
+The main problem with anatomical-label-driven registration methods is that anatomical labels representing corresponding structures are inherently sparse.
 Among training cases, the same anatomical structures are not always present on a moving image and on a fixed image; when available, they neither cover the entire image domain nor detailed voxel correspondence.
 The following two examples show that, for these two cases, prostate glands in blue (possibly the most consistent landmarks that are only ones always available across all cases) may be found on both images for both cases, while _patient-specific_ cysts (orange in the left case) or calcifications (yellow in the right case) can only be identified on a case-by-case basis:

 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/landmarks_2cases.jpg "Example Landmarks")

-An efficient implementation of the differentiable Dice with spatial smoothing on labels is introduced here to deal with the sparsity of the labels.
+An efficient implementation of the differentiable Dice with spatial smoothing on labels is used here to deal with the sparsity of the labels.
 The entrance function for the implemented multi-scale Dice is *multi_scale_loss* in [losses.py][loss_file].

 Although the use of the Dice lost the intuitive interpretation of the statistical distribution assumed on the _weak labels of correspondence_, multi-scale Dice works well in practice as a generic loss function.
 Further discussion is in [Section 4 Weakly-Supervised Registration Revisited](#section4).
-However,

 ### <a name="section2-2"></a>Convolutional Neural Networks for Predicting Displacements
 The module [networks.py][network_file] implements the networks and some variants in the papers.
 The network architecture is a modified encoder-decoder convolutional neural network with two features:
-* several types of shortcut layers, resnet, summation skip layers, additive trilinear upsampling;
+* Several types of shortcut layers, resnet, summation skip layers, additive trilinear upsampling;
-* additive output layers to output a single DDF with shortcuts directly to each resolution level of the entire network.
+* Additive output layers to output a single DDF with shortcuts directly to each resolution level of the entire network.
 The additive output layers can be configured by overwritting the default argument _ddf_levels_ of _LacalNet_ class in [networks.py][network_file].

 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/network_architecture.tif "Network Architecture")

 ### <a name="section2-3"></a>Deformation Regularisation
-The main function implementing bending energy is *compute_bending_energy* in [losses.py][loss_file].
+Partly due to the sparsity of the training labels, regularisation of the predicted defromation fiels is essential.
+Borrowing the regularisation strategy used in traditional image registration alsorithms as well as those from classical mechanics, some form of smoothness of the entire displacemnt field is penalised in addition to the [label similarity meaures](#section2-1).
+The main function implementing bending energy is *compute_bending_energy* in [losses.py][loss_file], among other choices.

 ### <a name="section2-4"></a>Training
-* Training-Step-1 (data):
+* **Training-Step-1 (data)**:
 Get the data reader objects and some of useful information with in the readers:

 ```python